Vaccine vial monitor: Use

-The vaccine vial monitor consists of a heat sensitive square within a circle.
+The vaccine vial monitor consists of a temperature sensitive square within a circle.
 If the monitor is exposed to heat it changes color with time and with increasing speed in hotter conditions.
 If the square becomes the same color as the circle or becomes darker than the circle, then the vaccine contained in the vial is damaged and the vial should be discarded.

 Studies have shown that health workers without proper training sometimes do not understand what a VVM is or how it works.
 A 2007 study in urban areas of Valsad in India showed that vaccine administrators were unaware of the purpose of the monitors.

 Commonly monitored vaccines

 The vaccine vial monitor is intended for use on vaccines which may travel outside of the cold chain, but its use on certain vaccines has had an especially notable impact.

 Hepatitis B

 Manufacturers recommend that hepatitis B vaccines be stored at 2-8 °C, but the vaccines actually tolerate ambient and even high temperatures for some amount of time.
 The use of vaccine vial monitors has helped health workers remain confident in vaccines being stored outside the cold chain.